Leo-Corporation/Passliss/CONTRIBUTING.md

 To contribute to this project, you will need to have some prerequisites:

-- A basic knowledge of C# (this project is written in C# 9)
+- A basic knowledge of React and Next.js
-- A basic knowledge of XAML
+- A basic knowledge of TypeScript, JSX/TSX
-- A basic knowledge of Visual Studio
+- A basic knowledge of Visual Studio Code

 ## Tools